eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-1/index.md

 v23.1 of eccenca DataManager adds the following new features:

 -   Workspaces are selectable at runtime.
--   Routes can include a worksapace selection.
+-   Routes can include a workspace selection.
--   Added Editing capabilites to the easynav editor.
+-   Added Editing capabilities to the easynav editor.

 v23.1 of eccenca DataManager introduces the following changes:

--   Configuration is now fully retieved from DataPlatform, the included Spring Boot based backend is solely delivering the javascript fronend.
+-   Configuration is now fully retrieved from DataPlatform, the included Spring Boot based backend is solely delivering the javascript frontend.
 -   The configuration can be changed at runtime using a frontend in the `/admin` Module.
 Changes are visible with the next full browser reload.
--   Authentication is now based on the Ouath2 Code Flow.
+-   Authentication is now based on the OAuth2 Code Flow.

 v23.1 of eccenca DataManager ships following fixes: